 “Why are we sitting here?
 What’s the purpose of my work?
 Is this going anywhere?”

 It easy to say that “no, our employees are not wasting their time with such philosophical questions”, but I bet that at least subconsciously they do. (or you’ve been hiring robots with no free thinking and creativity..?)
 And at least when they get an offer from another company that communicates well their inspiring purpose and goals.

 What can you do?

-Sit and write your company mission, the purpose why you and other founders originally founded the company, what is important for you, and why the company exists.
-Sounds trivial, but typically gets difficult when you finally pick up that pen in your hand...
+Sit and write your company mission, the purpose why you and other founders originally founded the company, which is important for you, and why the company exists.
+Sounds trivial, but typically gets difficult when you finally pick up that pen in your hand…

 Then define your company vision, long-term goal what the company will be in the future, how the company will look like, how people outsiders will see and recognize it.
 A five years horizon is typically good, long enough to actually do things, but short enough for employees to mirror it against their personal career plans.

 Avoid fancy words and management jargon in communications, the mission and vision are useless if the employees can’t understand them or dismissing them just as “the latest management fad”.

 If you thought that was the hard part, next comes the execution:

 The employees are not going to go and read the new fancy mission statement from the company website or newsletter, you need to tirelessly communicate and explain them.